 We actually have a sort of dedicated playroom, but it’s also our entryway, home office, and extra sitting room, so I don’t want toys out everywhere!

-First let’s talk small toys and sets of things.
+first, let’s talk about small toys, games, and sets

 I found this inexpensive HEJNE shelving unit at IKEA.
 It just fits in our sloped-ceiling closet and is the right depth for shoebox-sized containers.
 It’s tall, and I’m okay with that because there are toys and art supplies that I don’t want the kids to be able to get out on their own quite yet.
 I’m talking about you, perler beads!